Botox Injections for UUI

 One benefit is that a patient doesn't need to take medications every day, thus avoiding some of the common side affects of oral medication such as dry mouth and constipation.
 Also, there is no implantation involved, so it's a less invasive procedure.

-Why come to the University of Maryland Medical Center?
+Why Choose the University of Maryland Medical Center

 The University of Maryland's Center for Continence and Pelvic Health is a one stop-shop for patients with urinary incontinence.
 Our physicians have the training and expertise necessary to provide the most advanced care available for women with problems related to the lower urinary tract or pelvic floor.
 Our team of gynecologists and urologists work together to provide patients with the best evidence-based medicine to treat urinary incontinence.